 Updated June 2017

 Traveling with a baby is always a hot topic in PEPS meetings, and there are lots of things you can do to make the trip go smoother.
-We asked parents to share their top tips on the PEPS Facebook Page and we received so many great ideas, we had to put it all in once place so new parents can benefit from your experience!
-We’ve updated it too with ideas shared at PEPS Groups in 2016.
+We hear so many great ideas, we had to put it all in once place so new parents can benefit from your experience!
 Thanks everyone for your ideas, and let us know in the comments what worked for you on your next trip!